jlevy/og-equity-compensation/README.md

   service-based vesting period.
   Restricted stock awards may also be called simply **stock awards** or **stock grants**.
   - 🚧 Clarify legalese while still being precise?
+  - 🚧 Fair market value has not yet been defined.
+  - 🚧 On the contrary, none of these particulars have been discussed yet, so this does not appear simple at all.
+    Taxes, vesting, FMV all need to be defined before this.
+    If this section is moved to after Stock Options, the terms will be defined as they are in the context of that chapter.
 - ☝️ Restricted stock awards are not the same thing as [restricted stock units](#rsus), even though they sound similar.
 - Typically, stock awards are limited to executives or very early hires, since once the